Adolis García Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.96 team ERA that ranks sixth across all league pitching staffs.
+- The Astros have a 3.94 team ERA that ranks sixth among all league pitching staffs.

-- His most recent appearance was on Wednesday against the Boston Red Sox, when the left-hander went six innings, surrendering two earned runs while giving up five hits.
+- The right-hander last pitched on Saturday against the New York Yankees, when he threw six innings, allowing six earned runs while giving up eight hits.

+- The 40-year-old has an ERA of 3.34, with 7.9 strikeouts per nine innings, in 22 games this season.
+Opposing hitters have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.